keyboardDrummer/Miksilo/docs/_docs/practical/contribute.md

 order: 2
 ---

 > Decide on a license, mention it.
 Mention open source.
-Don't mention rgv.willems@gmail.com, instead use the gitter room.

 There's an infinite amount of work to be done for Blender, so contributions are very welcome.
 There are many different topics to work on, some suitable for a Bachelor's or Master's thesis.